 Confess in Confidence: Subverted.
 There is a transcript of a confession where the person confesses to: speeding, a hit-and-run, hitting a cop in the hit-and-run, robbing a bank, and murdering people in the robbery.
 This causes the priest lots of discomfort.
 It seems completely played straight, until you realize it was transcribed.
 This is lampshaded, saying the transcriptions were for 'insurance purposes.'

-Fun with Acronyms: Every chapter ends with an FAQ (Future Alien Questions) Section to answer the most likely questions aliens may have about humans and Earth after reading about the subjects covered therein.
+Fun with Acronyms: Every chapter ends with an FAQ (Future Alien Questions) Section to answer the most likely questions aliens may have about us and Earth after reading about the subjects covered therein.

 Humans Are Bastards: In the Table of Contents, "Chapter 3: Man" is summarized as, "An introduction to the solar system's original 'bad boys.'"